typedb/typedb/docs/pages/docs/01-cloud-deployment/best-practices.md

 It is also possible to use HDD persistent disks.
 Although these come at a reduced price, their poor performance does not justify their use and we do not recommend them.

-For more information on GCE disks, please visit: https://cloud.google.com/compute/docs/disks
+For more information on GCE disks, please visit the [GC Disk Docs](https://cloud.google.com/compute/docs/disks)